guikarai/PE-LinuxONE/index.md

 As you can see, with 256MB/s, we increased the throughput by 50%.
 So, beware default settings.
 Make sure to use hardware accelerated ciphers by IBM Z and LinuxONE.

 ## Pervasive Encryption - Enabling dm-crypt to use the Hardware
-The objective of this chapter, is to protect data at rest using dm-crypt in order to encrypt volume. dm-crypt is very interresting, because it helps to encrypt data without stopping running application.
+The objective of this chapter, is to protect data at rest using dm-crypt in order to encrypt volumes. dm-crypt is very interresting, in that it helps to encrypt data without stopping running applications.

 For the following, we will use LVM method to protect data at rest with dm-crypt at volume level.
-Objective will be to migrate data from unencrypted volume to dm-crypt volume.
+Objective will be to migrate data from an unencrypted volume to a (dm-crypt) encrypted volume.
 This is a 4 steps approach that doesn't required to reboot or to stop running application.
 4 steps includes the following:
 * Step 1: Format a new encrypted volume with dm-crypt
 * Step 2: Add dm-crypt based physical volume to volume group
 * Step 3: Migrate data from non encrypted volume to encrypted volume
-* Step 4: Remove unencrypted volume from the volume group: vgreduce VG PV1
+* Step 4: Remove unencrypted volume from the volume group

 Let's do this for real now.